 Here's what we noticed along the way: the most capable people outside are already building.
 They bring the foldout table from the garage, the cast iron from the kitchen, the chair from the patio.
 They rig windbreaks out of tarps and cargo nets.
 They hack their gear into configurations nobody at the factory imagined.
 They don't need to be told how to live outside — they need a system that was designed around how they already do it.

 That's the RAAK.
 Not a product that defines your experience for you — a platform that organizes and elevates the experience you were already building.
+Practically, that tends to mean one less thing to pack: the cooler, the folding table, the tripod, the vendor booth — things you'd otherwise bring separately, absorbed into a system you were bringing anyway.
 The hacker becomes a maker.
 The maker — if they want — becomes something more.
 We've already had people look at the IGT slot system and start designing their own inserts.
 We love that.
 If your insert is exceptional, it might find its way into the Tymmber ecosystem.
 The platform is open by philosophy, not just by design spec.
 All the Power to the Hack.

 "Why should a rack do more than carry stuff?
 Because the person behind it is capable of so much more than just arriving."